U.N. castigates Australia for treatment of 46 refugees

-The U.N. report comes in the middle of an Australian election campaign where immigration is a major issue, as the rival parties vie to appear tough in promising to curb an influx of asylum seekers.
+There was no immediate official response to the comments, which come amid an Australian election campaign where immigration is a major issue, as the rival parties vie to appear tough in promising to curb an influx of asylum seekers.

-Australia, which said the refugees had received adverse security assessments from its chief spy agency, the Australian Security Intelligence Organisation, said it had six months to respond to the U.N. findings.

-"The government is conscious of the need to carefully balance the safety and security of the Australian community and Australia's human rights obligations to that person," an Immigration Department spokeswoman said.

 The refugees, who include 42 Tamils from Sri Lanka, three Rohingya from Myanmar and one Kuwaiti, complained to the United Nations after they were locked up without being told why.